towercomputers/toweros/docs/src/guides.md

 ## Install `pip` package in offline host using online host

+Before installing a package with `pip`, check that there is no `apk` package installable with `tower install`.

 1. Install `pip` in online and offline host

         [thinclient]$ tower install web python3 py3-pip